uviclibraries/html-css/act-1.md

     -   The first thing needed is an HTML declaration:
 <!DOCTYPE html>
     -   this is not an HTML tag, but is a declaration for the browser.
 When a browser opens this file it reads this line and understands that this is a HTML document.
 This declaration is required at the start of an HTML file.
     -   Next we need to tell the browser where our HTML code will go.
 On a new line (press the enter key) and type <html>.
 Go down to a new line and type </html> as this is the closing html tag.
-The browser interprets this code as HTML from the opening tag to the closing HTML tag.
+The browser interprets this code as HTML from the opening tag to the closing HTML tag.<br>
 &lt;html&gt;
 &lt;/html&gt;
     -   When the browser opens this file it now knows how to deal with what is between these tags as it’s a recognized tag.
 There are many kinds of tags and you’ll be introduced to some of them.